rtx129/CovertChannel/README.txt

 Aladdin and the Wonderful Lamp (alad10.txt) : http://textfiles.com/stories/alad10.txt
 The Seven Old Samurai (7oldsamr.txt) : http://textfiles.com/stories/7oldsamr.txt
-The Donkey that Thought He Was Clever (clevdonk.txt) : http://textfiles.com/stories/clevdonk.txt
+The Donkey that Thought He Was Clever (clevdonk.txt) : http://textfiles.com/stories/clevdonk.txt The Wolf and the Lamb (wolflamb.txt) : http://textfiles.com/stories/wolflamb.txt

 [Finish]
 The assignment should be finished as it will output inputname.out when given the command without verbose option and output a log if the verbose option is set.
 We didn't implement the bonus.

 [Results Summary]
 [No.]	[DocumentName] 			[Size] 	 		[Bandwidth]
 1		Clever Donkey			1968 bytes		80 bits/ms
 2		7 Old Samurai			2753 bytes		102 bits/ms
 3		Aladin					29051 bytes		312 bits/ms
+4		The Wolf and the Lamb	1767 bytes		78 bits/ms